Table 5. Extracolonic Tumor Risks in Familial Adenomatous Polyposis continued...

 Density of colonic polyposis

 Researchers have found that dense carpeting of colonic polyps, a feature of classic FAP, is seen in most patients with APC mutations, particularly those mutations that occur between codons 169 and 1393.
 At the other end of the spectrum, sparse polyps are features of patients with mutations occurring at the extreme ends of the APC gene or in exon 9.
-(Refer to the Attenuated Familial Adenomatous Polyposis (AFAP) section in the Major Genetic Syndromes section of this summary for more information.)
+(Refer to the Attenuated Familial Adenomatous Polyposis (AFAP) section of this summary for more information.)

 Desmoid tumors are proliferative, locally invasive, nonmetastasizing, fibromatous tumors in a collagen matrix.
 Although they do not metastasize, they can grow very aggressively and be life threatening.
 Desmoids may occur sporadically, as part of classical FAP, or in a hereditary manner without the colon findings of FAP.[15,26] Desmoids have been associated with hereditary APC gene mutations even when not associated with typical adenomatous polyposis of the colon.[26,27]

 Most studies have found that 10% of FAP patients develop desmoids, with reported ranges of 8% to 38%.
 The incidence varies with the means of ascertainment and the location of the mutation in the APC gene.[26,28,29]APC mutations occurring between codons 1445 and 1578 have been associated with an increased incidence of desmoid tumors in FAP patients.[27,30,31,32] Desmoid tumors with a late onset and a milder intestinal polyposis phenotype (hereditary desmoid disease) have been described in patients with mutations at codon 1924.